 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk

-We are exposed to market risks in the ordinary course of our business, primarily related to interest rate sensitivities.
+We are exposed to market risks in the ordinary course of our business, primarily related to interest rate sensitivities and, to a lesser extent, currency fluctuations related to our clinical operations outside the U.S.

 Interest Rate Sensitivity